anthonyloprimo/lawndingpage/public/README.md

 ## Changelog
 ### v1.1
-- Fixed a bug where certain file paths were not correctly being respected due to being hardcoded.
+- Fixed a bug where certain file paths were not correctly being respected due to being hardcoded, causing the site to break, primarily with the admin panel.

 ### v1.0
 - Initial Version